 Most practitioners are offering online classes giving those interested in the practice an opportunity to “try-out” a wide range of classes.

-Hatha yoga places special emphasis on controlled breathing and posture.
+Hatha places special emphasis on controlled breathing and posture.
 Building core strength, through deliberate and slow movement in specific poses, enhancing strength and flexibility.
 Classes must include a mix of asana (poses), pranayama (breathing exercises), and meditation.

 Kundalini in Sanskrit translates to “life force energy” (known as prana or chi in the yoga community), which is thought to be tightly coiled at the base of the spine.
-These yoga sequences are carefully designed to stimulate or unlock this energy and to reduce stress and negative thinking.
+These sequences are carefully designed to stimulate or unlock this energy and reduce stress and negative thinking.

 Partner Yoga allows two people to relate to one another through assisted poses.
 From stretching your levels of trust to strengthening your communication, couples yoga can have a positive effect on your relationship that extends far beyond the physical.

-Sivananda yoga is a form of hatha yoga based on the teachings of Hindu spiritual teacher Swami Sivananda.
-Classes are generally relaxing: while most yoga classes end with savasana (a final relaxation/corpse pose), Sivananda starts with this pose, then moves into breathing exercises, sun salutations, and then 12 basic asanas.
+Sivananda is a form of hatha yoga based on the teachings of Hindu spiritual teacher Swami Sivananda.
+Classes are generally relaxing: while most classes end with savasana (a final relaxation/corpse pose), Sivananda starts with this pose, then moves into breathing exercises, sun salutations, and then 12 basic asanas.

-Ashtanga yoga consists of six series of specific poses taught in order.
+Ashtanga consists of six series of specific poses taught in order.
 Each pose and each series is “given” to a student when their teacher decides they have mastered the previous one.
 This is a very physical, flow-style yoga with spiritual components

-Yoga Nidra ia a guided meditation that allows you to hover between sleep and wake, or yogic sleep.
+A guided meditation that allows you to hover between sleep and wake, or yogic sleep.
 It’s usually practiced lying down with a teacher guiding the session.
 The practice draws our attention inwards, where our body finds its natural state of equilibrium (homeostasis) – the breath balances and becomes quiet, allowing the unconscious and conscious aspects of the mind to come into awareness.

 Paddleboard is the practice of modern yoga as exercise, and sometimes specific transitions (vinyasas) between postures (asanas), while stand up paddleboarding, usually with the board in calm water, such as a lake.